soos-io/kb-docs/DAST/AWSCodeBuild.md

 <img src="../assets/img/codebuild-additionalconfig.png">

 ### **Set Build Commands**
-Return to the 'Edit' menu and select Buildspec > Insert build commands.
+Return to the 'Edit' menu and select BuildSpec > Insert build commands.
 Add the script provided in the AWS integration page in the SOOS App.
-Edit the individual arguments (e.g. the scan mode and the target URL) as needed, and then click the “Update Buildspec” button.
+Edit the individual arguments (e.g. the scan mode and the target URL) as needed, and then click the “Update BuildSpec button.

 <details open>
 <summary> Example Script </summary>